 Can openers can be top cut or side cut, and each type has its pros and cons.
 Many of us have learned to accept the risk of sharp, jagged edges when opening metal cans with a top cut opener, but side-cut or smooth-edge can openers change that by cutting along the side of the lid, splitting the seam where it joins the can and leaving smooth edges on both pieces.

-Smooth-edge can openers still aren't perfect.
+But smooth-edge can openers still aren't perfect.
 Because they don't leave an obvious separation, it can be hard to tell when you've cut all the way around, and if you cut around more than once, you risk creating sharp metal slivers that can get into your food or cut your fingers.
-"All the little visual and audible cues that we are accustomed to with 'old-style' can openers no longer apply," explains one owner at Target.com, along with a recommendation to practice on the bottom of an empty can.

-Durability is a continuing issue with smooth-edge can openers and getting the lid off is sometimes a challenge.
+Durability is a continuing issue with smooth-edge can openers as well, and getting the lid off is sometimes a challenge.
 Some side-cut openers come with tiny pliers to help you grasp the lid and pull it off.
-Owners occasionally complain about the cutting blade of their smooth-edge opener dulling over time, requiring them to circle the can more than once, which creates metal slivers.
-The smooth-edge manual openers we evaluate, the Oxo Good Grips Smooth Edge Can Opener (Est. $22) and the Kuhn Rikon Auto Safety LidLifter (Est. $16) , come with tiny metal pliers to help you grasp the lid and pull it off.
+Owners occasionally complain about the cutting blade of their smooth-edge opener dulling over time, requiring them to circle the can more than once, which, as noted above, creates metal slivers.

-On the other hand, top-cut models seem to last longer and open cans more dependably than their side-cutting counterparts, perhaps due to more robust cutting blades.
+Top-cut models seem to last longer and open cans more dependably than their side-cutting counterparts, perhaps due to more robust cutting blades.
 Top-cut models are often equipped with magnets to keep the cut lid from falling down into your food.
 Both of the highest-rated handheld can openers are top-cut models, although we did find one (more expensive) side-cut model that's worth considering.
 If you are considering an electric can opener, our top pick among those is a side-cut model.

 Electric models take the effort out of opening cans